A Parent’s Guide to Impression 5 Science Center

 3) A Nursing Room is Available.
 If you prefer a quiet space to feed your little one, there is a nursing room next to the toddler area.

-4) Birthday Parties Don’t Wait for Late Arrivals.
+4) Birthday Parties Don’t Wait For Late Arrivals.
 Birthday parties run on strict schedules to accommodate all of the families who plan to celebrate.
 If you are invited to a birthday party, arrive on time so you don’t miss out on making slime and singing to that special kid.

-5) Groups Can Play Overnight.
-I recently discovered that we could play overnight at Impression 5!
-These late evening or overnight workshops are perfect for classes, churches, or other groups of learners.
+5Groups Can Play After Hours.
+I recently discovered that we could after hours at Impression 5!
+These late evening workshops are perfect for classes, churches, scouts, or other groups of learners.

 6) Bring Extra Clothes.
 Kids will get pretty wet playing in the water stations.
 It’s so nice to be able to let them play as long and hard as they like.
 After a splashing good time, you’ll have a fresh new shirt for them as you leave.

 7) Save Some of the Best for Last.
 It doesn’t matter if we have the entire day or just an hour to spend; it is ALWAYS so hard to get the kids to leave.
-I now save the water exhibit or rotating exhibits till last.
+I now save the water exhibit or traveling exhibits till last.
 This is such a great incentive to make our way downstairs and out the door in a timely manner.

 8) Refuel on the Second Floor.
 Vending machines are located on the second floor with places to sit, eat, and get back to playing!